Tengah Air Base

-The Tengah Air Base is a military airbase of the Republic of Singapore Air Force (RSAF) located in the Western Water Catchment, in the western part of Singapore.

-The air base is the most important airfield of the RSAF as it houses the majority of the RSAF's fixed-wing frontline squadrons, home to all of RSAF's Airborne early warning and control (AEWC) assets, most of the F-16C/D Fighting Falcons and many UAVs.
+Tengah Air Base is a military airbase of the Republic of Singapore Air Force (RSAF) located at the Western Water Catchment in the western part of Singapore.
+It is the most significant airfield operated by the RSAF, as it hosts the bulk of its fixed wing frontline squadrons.
+The base is home to most of the RSAF's airborne early warning and control (AEWC) assets, its F-16C/D Fighting Falcons as well as a large proportion of its UAVs.